hutchinsonian/Data_Vis_PJ/README.md

 conda activate datavis
 pip install pandas
 ```
-## Prepare
+## Generate the data you need
 Put `Link.csv` and `Node.csv` into `./data/`.
 ```
-python backend/main.py
+python backend/score.py  # get score for uniform cost search python backend/main.py  # get coregraph.json, subgraph.json, ...,
-python backend/export.py
+python backend/export.py  # get node.csv, link.cv, ..., for each output item
 ```
-The above code will put the extracted json file into output, but I have already put these files into ouput.
+The above code will put the extracted json file into output, and I have already put these files into ouput.
 So you don't need to run this code

-## Run
+## Visualizes
 ```
 python backend/visualize.py
 ```